BCHarrell/Mellon/README.md

 # Mellon
 ## Password Manager
 ### Creates and stores secure passwords so users only need to remember one
+### Capstone project for UMGC Computer Science program

-#The server has been shut down.
-A local version is in the works.
+# The server has been shut down.

 Team Members:
    * Brent Harrell